 FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

-Three formulas, three different stories.
-Month-over-month growth rate tells you if last month’s changes worked.
+The revenue growth rate formula comes in three variants, each telling a different story.
+Month-over-month tells you if last month’s changes worked.
 Year-over-year tells investors whether the business is compounding.
-Here’s how to calculate each one — and which to use when.
+Here’s how to calculate each one, and which to use when.

 What Is Revenue Growth Rate?